- Practicalities of being a magistrate

 How we do it

 Media engagement is also a key tool in our influencing toolbox.
-We generate widespread, positive media coverage about the MA and the magistracy, and are a go-to resource for journalists and broadcasters who cover related matters.
+We generate widespread, positive media coverage about the MA and the magistracy, and are a go-to resource for journalists and broadcasters who cover justice-related matters.

 How you can get involved